 Identify the three to five principles that are the most important to your company.
 Then pinpoint how these core values can become mission-driven and the ways they might influence how you work.
 When you implement values at the practical level, you can start to say, “This is how we do it.
 This is the XYZ way.”

-And identify what it will take to close them.
+… and identify what it will take to close them.
 It may be that the core values expressed by the executive management are so far off from where the company is that you need to go back to square one.
-Or you may just need to make small adjustments.
-For example, if the accounting department is letting calls go to voicemail and not modeling your “customer service” value, you can easily institute a change where someone directly answers those calls.
+Or you may just need to make small changes to align with your company culture.
+For example, if the accounting department is letting calls go to voicemail and not modeling your “customer service” value, you can easily institute a change wherein someone is responsible for answering those calls.

 4. Evaluate leadership.

-If you have a culture that is toxic, the executive team must do some serious self-examination, whether it’s a 360 evaluation or bringing in an outside facilitator.
-Many times, leaders can be blind to their own shortcomings, especially if they have built a successful company and if most employees are tolerant.
-A culture that sticks starts from the top, not only when it comes to buy-in but also implementation.
+If you have a toxic workplace, the executive team must do some serious self-examination, whether it’s a 360 evaluation or bringing in an outside facilitator.
+Many times, leaders can be blind to their own shortcomings, especially if they have built a successful company and if most employees are tolerant of their behavior.
+A change in company culture that sticks starts from the top, not only when it comes to buy-in but also implementation.

 5. Start small first.

 Begin implementing little changes that fall in line with the stated values and fill the identified gaps.
-Trying to do everything all at once will only lead to failure and frustration.
-Make the shift in digestible chunks, rolling it out over several months.
+Stop trying to do everything all at once and instead focus on making the shift in digestible chunks, rolling it out over several months.

 6. Keep it in check.

-For any cultural shift to stick, you must be consistent.
-Make monthly, weekly or even daily efforts to support the new culture—and to check in with how progress is going.
+For any change in company culture to stick, you must be consistent.
+Make monthly, weekly or even daily efforts to support the new culture and to check in with how progress is going.
 Give your team tools to reinforce values on their own.
 One of my clients, for example, came up with an acronym that is descriptive of its core values.
 It is used internally and helps the team recall their cultural foundations in any situation.

-Shifting a culture is truly a dynamic process because what it represents to you and your employees may change over time.
+Changing your company’s culture is truly a dynamic process because what it represents to you and your employees may shift over time.
 You can undertake this type of initiative when you want to strengthen your brand or enhance your ability to attract top talent.
 Whatever the reason, create a plan for implementation and execute methodically to be successful.